tig-foundation/tig-monorepo/docs/guides/innovating.md

 ## Making Your Submission

-You will need to burn 10 TIG to make a submission.
-Visit https://play.tig.foundation/innovator and follow the instructions.
+10 TIG will be deducted from your Available Fee Balance to make a submission.
+You can topup via the [Benchmarker page](https://play.tig.foundation/benchmarker)

 **IMPORTANT:**
 * Submissions are final and cannot be modified after they are made